Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 Weak proportionality ensures that an apportionment method allocates seats in exact proportion to the votes received when possible.
-Clearly this occurs when the house size is a multiple of the total number of votes.
-It may also occur for smaller values of $h$.
-In Example \ref{firstex}, the smallest number of house seats $h$ for which an exact proportional allocation is possible is $23$ since $p_1=32$ and $p_2=14$ are both divisible by $2$ and $(p_1+p_2)/2 = 23.$
+As noted before, this occurs when the house size is a multiple of the number of votes cast.
+The smallest house size for which exact proportionality occurs is $P = (p_1 + \cdots + p_n)/\gcd(p_1, p_2, \dots, p_n)$.
+It follows that the vote vector $\mathbf P = \frac{(p_1, p_2, \dots, p_n)}{\gcd(p_1, p_2, \dots, p_n)}$ is an integer vector that is proportional to $\mathbf p$.
+Thus, by both homogeneity and weak proportionality, we have the following proposition.